ih/jsvr/README.md

 This project explores programming in virtual reality.
 Programs are represented as abstract syntax trees and you can try it at  [https://jsvr.glitch.me](https://jsvr.glitch.me) although it's currently limited to Oculus touch controls and still quite buggy/very much work in progress.

+You can follow the progress of the project on [twitter](https://twitter.com/IrvinHwang).

 Objects and Controls
 ------------